Farm Radio International: Fundraising and effectiveness

 Farm Radio International benefits from the donations of individuals, groups, corporations and foundations.
-The donations allow Farm Radio International to create a variety of opportunities, such as producing radio scripts for broadcasters, providing training programs for broadcasters, and improve food security and help reduce poverty in developing countries.
-According to Charity Intelligence Canada, “Farm Radio International is a big-cap charity with donations of $5.4m in F2016.
-Administrative costs are 9% of revenues and fundraising costs are 5% of donations.
-Per dollar donated to the charity, $0.86 goes to the cause.
-Farm Radio International has also consistently received a four star rating from the organization.
+The donations allow Farm Radio International to create a variety of opportunities, such as producing radio scripts for broadcasters, providing training programs for broadcasters, and improving food security and helping reduce poverty in developing countries.
+According to Charity Intelligence Canada, "The charity received $2.2m in government funding in 2022, representing 21% of total revenue.
+The charity’s administrative costs are 8% of total revenue (excluding investment income) and its fundraising costs are 25% of donations.
+This results in total overhead spending of 33%.
+For every dollar donated to the charity, 67 cents are available to go to the cause, which is within Ci’s reasonable range."
+Farm Radio International has also consistently received a four-star rating from the organization.

-Awards

-In 2010, Farm Radio International received the Farmer Voice Award.

-In 2012, Farm Radio International received the Innovation Challenge Award by the Rockefeller Foundation.

-In 2013, Farm Radio International received the Canadian Council for International Co-operation (CCIC).

-In 2015, Farm Radio International received the WSIS Project Prize from the World Summit of the Information Society.